 5. Go to the Beach!

+One of the top things to do in Malaga is head to the beach.
 There are many beaches in Málaga and many more outside the city.
 If you’re looking for a place to enjoy the sun that isn’t far from the city center then check out the following beaches in Málaga:

 There are plenty of beaches to go to in the capital is Costa del Sol.
 Malagueta is popular because it’s located close to the center.
 It’s a bit crowded during the summer but still a fine beach to go to if you don’t want to trek out too far.